someone13987/collections/README.md

-very primitive collection objects in c# it has: List, Queue and stack (both, normal and generic) soon to come: linkedlist
+very primitive collection objects in c# it has: List, Queue and stack (normal and generic), doubly linked list (circular double linked lists are meh)